JocysCom/VsAiCompanion/README.md

 ## How it works

-This application (or extension) enables you to create sophisticated prompt templates and incorporate data from a variety of sources, including the Clipboard, Selection, Active Document, Selected Documents, Active Project, Selected Project, Solution, Selected Error, or Chat History.
-With a single button press, you can execute this template.
-The data will be transmitted to the AI model of your preference for results at https://api.openai.com.
+This application (or extension) allows you to create advanced prompt templates and include data from various sources such as the Clipboard, Selection, Active Document, Selected Documents, Active Project, Selected Project, Solution, Selected Error, Exception with relevant code files, or Chat History.
+You can execute this template with just one button press, and the data will be sent to your preferred AI model for results at https://api.openai.com.

 ## Data Safety Concerns